Pervez Musharraf, Pakistan martial ruler in 9/11 wars, dies

 Musharraf, a former special forces commando, became president through the last of a string of military coups that roiled Pakistan since its founding amid the bloody 1947 partition of India.
 He ruled the nuclear-armed state after his 1999 coup through tensions with India, an atomic proliferation scandal and an Islamic extremist insurgency.
 He stepped down in 2008 while facing possible impeachment.

-Later in life, Musharraf lived in self-imposed exile in Dubai to avoid criminal charges, despite attempting a political comeback in 2012.
-But it wasn’t to be as his poor health plagued his last years.
+Later, Musharraf lived in self-imposed exile in Dubai to avoid criminal charges, despite attempting a political comeback in 2012.
+But poor health plagued his last years.
 He maintained a soldier’s fatalism after avoiding a violent death that always seemed to be stalking him as Islamic militants twice targeted him for assassination.

 “I have confronted death and defied it several times in the past because destiny and fate have always smiled on me,” Musharraf once wrote.
 “I only pray that I have more than the proverbial nine lives of a cat.”